France & Italy with Scott & Joe

 Hotel Giacomo Morra

-Right in the center of Alba, Hotel Giacomo Morra puts you exactly where you want to be for this part of the trip.
+Right in the center of Alba, Hotel Giacomo Morra is perfection.
 Step outside and you’re immediately in it.
-Wine bars, cafés, late dinners, and a town that revolves around food in a way that feels both serious and completely joyful.
+Wine bars, cafés, late dinners, and a town that revolves around food in a way that’s both serious and completely joyful.

 The rooms are comfortable and well-appointed, but the real luxury is how easy everything becomes.
 Espresso in the morning, a short walk to wherever you’re headed, and the freedom to come and go without ever needing a plan.